 Greg Brown is in his 30th year as a radio and television play- by-play announcer with the Pirates.
 Only Lanny Frattare (33 years) has called more games as a play-by-play announcer than Brown, who has described the action of over 4,000 games in his career behind the mic.

-Known for his outgoing personality and passion for the ballclub, Brown has made the phrase “Raise The Jolly Roger” synonymous with a Pirates victory and “Clear The Deck, Cannonball Coming” his signature home run call.
+Known for his outgoing personality and passion for the ballclub, the Emmy award winning broadcaster has made the phrase “Raise The Jolly Roger” synonymous with a Pirates victory and “Clear The Deck, Cannonball Coming” his signature home run call.

-Greg’s association with the Pirates began in 1979, when he interned in the Promotions department while attending Point Park College.
-Following the World Series that year, Brown worked as the clubhouse manager during the Instructional League program in Bradenton, Florida.
-His 10-year stint in the Bucs front office included work in the Sales, Public Relations and Broadcasting departments.
+Greg’s association with the Pirates began in 1979, when he interned in the Promotions department while attending Point Park University.
+Following the World Series that year, Brown worked as the clubhouse manager at Pirate City during the Instructional League program in Bradenton, Florida.
+His 10-year stint in the Bucs front office included work in the Marketing, Public Relations and Broadcasting departments.
 Greg also served as the team’s public address announcer during the 1987 campaign.
 In 1988, he was a sports anchor on WFMJ-TV in Youngstown, OH.

 Brown is a native of Washington, D.C.
-He currently resides in Leet Township with his wife Kim and son Ryan (19).
+He currently resides in Renfrew, PA, with his wife Kim and son Ryan.

-Joe Block is in his third season of calling Pirates play-by- play action, having joined the TV and radio broadcast teams in January 2016.
+Joe Block is in his eighth season of calling Pirates play-by- play action, having joined the TV and radio broadcast teams in 2016.